 Partnerships

 There are several types of partnership business entities you can select as your business entity.
 Each has its own traits and advantages.
-All partnerships are businesses shared by multiple owners.
-The most basic partnerships do not need to be registered with the state where you operate but other partnership entities do.
+Partnerships: Corporations must adhere to more government oversight than other business structures, impacting how they conduct business and manage corporate profits, involving multiple owners sharing profits, losses, and personal liabilities for the business's debts.
+The most basic partnerships do not need to be registered with the state where you operate, but other partnership entities do.

-The partnership is legally inseparable from its owners.
+The partnership is a pass-through entity, making it legally inseparable from its owners, who report income and pay self-employment tax on their share.
 Profits, losses, debts and liabilities all pass through to the owners’ personal income tax returns.
 They are less costly and easier to create than corporations.

 Here are the four partnership types.